klgraham/lua-c-embedding/README.md

 ### Prerequisites

-Before we begin, you'll need to install [LuaJIT](http://luajit.org/install.html) and [Luarocks](https://github.com/keplerproject/luarocks/wiki/Download).
+If LuaJIT and Luarocks aren't already installed, you'll need to install [LuaJIT](http://luajit.org/install.html) and [Luarocks](https://github.com/keplerproject/luarocks/wiki/Download).
 If you use the Torch installation, you may have an issue with linking, so either download releases or build directly from source.

 ## Hello, World!